 Schiff Hardin also succeeds at plaintiff-side patent litigation.
 In a recent success, the firm secured a rare preliminary injunction in New Jersey federal court that enabled U.S. manufacturer and firm client Fresenius Kabi USA, LLC to retain its market share for a patented thyroid treatment formulation.
 The court also found that Fresenius is likely to succeed on the merits at trial, despite six separate arguments raised by the defense.

-Over the last decade, Schiff Hardin has built one of the premier Hatch-Waxman Litigation practices in the nation, representing six of the world’s leading generic pharmaceutical companies.
+Over the last decade, Schiff Hardin has built one of the premier Hatch-Waxman Litigation practices in the nation, representing four of the world’s leading generic pharmaceutical companies.
 The firm was among the first law firms to represent generic pharmaceutical companies seeking to make medicine affordable to patients in Hatch-Waxman matters.